A Polyhedral Homotopy Algorithm For Real Zeros: Introduction

-\subsection{Complexity Aspects}
+\subsection{Complexity aspects}

 Our work is inspired by the \textit{practical} efficiency of complex polyhedral homotopy algorithm.
-Complexity aspects of polyhedral homotopy remain elusive since more than two decades; early papers did not include any complexity analysis, later different authors approached the issue \cite{rojas-m,m1,m2}, certain technical obstacles still remain; see \cref{section:numericalcomplexity}.
+Complexity aspects of polyhedral homotopy have been elusive for more than two decades; early papers did not include any complexity analysis, later different authors approached the issue \cite{rojas-m,m1,m2}, certain technical obstacles still remain; see \cref{section:numericalcomplexity}.

 A complete complexity analysis of RPH will only become possible when the scientific community fully understands the complexity of numerical path tracking for sparse polynomial systems.
 We present our thoughts on the complexity of discrete computations, and touch upon the complexity of the numerical part of RPH in \cref{section:complexity}.